OperatorFoundation/AdversaryLabClient/README.md

     go get -u github.com/OperatorFoundation/AdversaryLabClient

-This will fetch the source code for Adversary Lab, and all the dependencies, compile everything, and put the result in bin/AdversaryLab.

-To interface with these service, you need to use the command line client.

-    go get -u github.com/OperatorFoundation/AdversaryLabClient/client-cli

-This will fetch the source code for Adversary Lab command line client, and all the dependencies, compile everything, and put the result in bin/client-cli.
+This will fetch the source code for the Adversary Lab command line client, and all the dependencies, compile everything, and put the result in bin/AdversaryLabClient.

 #### Running